Paveljolak/Paveljolak/README.md

 Skills: Java / REACT / JS / Unity / LaTeX /

-- 🔭 I’m currently working on completing my Bachelor's Degree.
+- 🔭 I’m currently working on integrating a GoPiGo robot into the education system.
 - 🌱 I’m currently learning Data Structures and various Algorithms in JS.
 - 📫 How to reach me: Through any of my social media accounts.
 - ⚡ Fun fact: I enjoy participating in sports but don't have a strong interest in watching them.